 Number or name of the tool that was used by the control to rough out the contour pocket.
-You are able to transfer the coarse roughing tool directly from the tool table via soft key.
-In addition, you can enter the tool name via the Tool name soft key.
+You are able to transfer the coarse roughing tool directly from the tool table via the action bar.
+In addition, you can enter the tool name via the Name in the action bar.
 The control automatically inserts the closing quotation mark when you exit the input field.